woohyun212/red-teaming/README.md

 # Learning Diverse Attacks on Large Language Models for Robust Red-teaming and Safety Tuning

-This repository contains code for Red-teaming with GFlowNet, as described in the paper
+This repository contains code for Red-teaming with GFlowNet, as described in the paper **Note**: We are actively working on testing and cleaning up the code for release.
+If you encounter issues before that please let us know!

 **Learning Diverse Attacks on Large Language Models for Robust Red-teaming and Safety Tuning**<br />
 Seanie Lee, Minsu Kim, Lynn Cherif, David Dobre, Juho Lee, Sung Ju Hwang, Kenji Kawaguchi, Gauthier Gidel, Yoshua Bengio, Nikolay Malkin, Moksh Jain <br/>